Shopify/dawn/README.md

 You can find a more detailed version of our theme code principles in the [contribution guide](https://github.com/Shopify/dawn/blob/main/.github/CONTRIBUTING.md#theme-code-principles).

 ## Getting started
 We recommend using Dawn as a starting point for theme development.
 [Learn more on Shopify.dev](https://shopify.dev/themes/getting-started/create).

 > If you're building a theme for the Shopify Theme Store, then you can use Dawn as a starting point.
 However, the theme that you submit needs to be [substantively different from Dawn](https://shopify.dev/themes/store/requirements#uniqueness) so that it provides added value for merchants.
 Learn about the [ways that you can use Dawn](https://shopify.dev/themes/tools/dawn#ways-to-use-dawn).

+Please note that the main branch may include code for features not yet released.
+The "stable" version of Dawn is available in the theme store.

 ## Staying up to date with Dawn changes